History of the Democratic Party (United States): 2020 United States elections

-Presidency of Joe Biden (2021–present)
+Presidency of Joe Biden (2021–2025)

 On January 20, 2021, Biden was inaugurated as the 46th president of the United States.
 He came into office with a full government trifecta, holding the House and Senate, with Democrats winning both regular and special Senate elections in Georgia.
 The Electoral College confirmation of Biden's election was disrupted by unrest including the January 6 United States Capitol attack and attempts to overturn the 2020 United States presidential election.
 President Biden signed into law the American Rescue Plan Act of 2021 during his first 100 days in the White House, an economic stimulus bill to address the COVID-19 pandemic.

 Biden signed the $1.2 trillion bipartisan Infrastructure Investment and Jobs Act, which incorporated aspects of his American Jobs Plan.
-He was unable to secure an agreement to pass a sweeping social safety net expansion known as the Build Back Better Act, but negotiations led to the Inflation Reduction Act of 2022 which contains expansive climate investments, tax enforcement reform, and prescription drug pricing reform.
+Although he was unable to secure an agreement to pass a sweeping social safety net expansion known as the Build Back Better Act, negotiations led to the Inflation Reduction Act of 2022, which contains expansive climate change mitigation investments, tax enforcement reform, and prescription drug pricing reform.
 Key negotiators were Joe Manchin and Kyrsten Sinema, along with Majority Leader Chuck Schumer.
 He confirmed Kentanji Brown Jackson to the Supreme Court, and rejoined the Paris Agreement.
-In foreign policy, he completed the withdrawal of US troops from Afghanistan, and supported the Ukrainians against Russia with arms and aid.
-He signed the CHIPS and Science Act to bolster US semiconductors against China, and the Honoring our PACT Act of 2022 expanding veterans' healthcare benefits for toxic exposures.
+In foreign policy, he completed the withdrawal of US troops from Afghanistan, and supported Ukraine against Russia with arms and aid.
+To bolster United States semiconductors against China, he signed the CHIPS and Science Act; he also signed the Honoring our PACT Act of 2022 expanding veterans' healthcare benefits for toxic exposures.

-Following the loss of a democratic majority in the House after the 2022 midterm elections, Nancy Pelosi left leadership after 20 years, with the party electing Hakeem Jeffries as leader.